 Nonporous and easy to clean

 The ceramic coating on earthenware makes the cookware become non-porous.
-It also makes the surface more non-stick, while nowhere as non-stick as Teflon, it is more non-stick and easier to clean than stainless steel.
+It also makes the surface more non-stick, while nowhere as non-stick as Teflon.
+However, ceramics are more non-stick and easier to clean than stainless steel.
 For more benefits of ceramic kitchenware.
-Also, many cooks prefer not to line their cookware with foil so an easy to clean ceramic surface is hugely beneficial.
+Also, many cooks prefer not to line their cookware with foil, so an easy to clean ceramic surface is hugely beneficial.

 Pure and coated ceramic cookware?